UTCSheffield/mcpi_ideas/docs/3_Buildings.md

 3. Do a roof
 4. Make it build near your player

-Look at the other files in the folder for inspiration
+Look at the "Castle.py" and "Large Tower.py" in the "misc" folder for inspiration.